RDIS: Random Drop Imputation with Self-Training for Incomplete Time Series Data: Introduction

+The goal of time series imputation is to fill in the missing values in the incomplete time series data.
+Most imputation works are challenging to train the model explicitly because missing values have no ground truth.
+Nevertheless, various imputation methods using deep learning \cite{yi2016st, yoon2018gain, luo20192} have recently been developed.
+They used the time lag between observed values as an additional input and proposed a novel structure specialized for imputation \cite{che2018recurrent, ma2019end, yoon2017multi, cao2018brits, luo2018multivariate}.
+However, they had to rely on the reconstruction loss of observed values for model training due to the ground truth.
+The reconstruction loss of observed values helps the learning stability of the imputation model, but it is not directly learning about imputation.
+To this end, we randomly drop the observed values in the incomplete time series data and train the model by imputing these values.

+Self-training \cite{tarvainen2017mean, berthelot2019mixmatch, zou2019confidence, xie2020self} is one of the methods in semi-supervised learning (SSL), which generates pseudo labels as ground truth of unlabeled data using pre-trained models trained with labeled data.
+Self-training can also be used for imputation by treating observed and missing values with labeled and unlabeled data.
+It is essential to use high-quality pseudo labels for proper self-training.
+In general, we can evaluate the reliability of pseudo labels with deterministic probabilities in the image classification \cite{xie2019self, yalniz2019billion} and the semantic segmentation \cite{bellver2019budget}.
+However, imputation is not a deterministic task; it is not easy to measure the reliability of the pseudo label generated from the pre-trained model.
+In this light, we generate several imputed values for one missing value using multiple models and evaluate the confidence of the pseudo label with their entropy.

 In this paper, we propose a novel training method for data imputation called random drop imputation with self-training (RDIS).
 RDIS is composed of two parts: random drop imputation (RDI) and self-training.
-First, RDI randomly removes the existing values in the incomplete data and trains a model to impute these values (Figure 1(b), middle).
-Thus, unlike the previous methods, which reconstruct existing values in original data in the training process, RDI explicitly trains the imputation model.
-Moreover, RDI can omit a discriminator that is trained with incomplete data, as in the GAN-based methods.
-Therefore, our method can be used without the aforementioned assumption while overcoming the limitations of the GAN-based methods.
+RDI randomly removes the observed values in the incomplete data and trains an imputation model to impute these values.
+Thus, unlike the previous methods, which reconstruct observed values in original data in the training process, RDI explicitly trains an imputation model.
 Furthermore, numerous augmented data can be generated by the random drop.
-To utilize these augmented data, RDI employs ensemble learning.
+To utilize these augmented data, RDI can employ ensemble learning.